11 games that have not stopped improving over time and that are now highly recommended - TheNewsTrace

 Halo: The Master Chief Collection The epic of the Master Chief was released in 2014 for Xbox One, being a celebration of one of the most important franchises in the industry, however, numerous problems in its multiplayer managed to cloud the launch.
 But 343 Industries has not stopped working on improving the title with new content, 4K resolutions, 120 FPS and stable online, making it an essential of the genre.

-Grand Theft Auto Online Although Grand Theft Auto V came to the market with an excellent story and a technical section pampered down to the last corner, GTA Online has been the one that has improved the most over the years.
+Grand Theft Auto Online Although Grand Theft Auto V came to the market with an excellent story and a technical section that was spoiled to the last corner, GTA Online has been the one that has improved the most over the years.
 Rockstar has not stopped adding new free content with updates, new missions with different game modes, vehicles and all kinds of accessories.
 A constantly growing game that has broken all records.

 Diablo iii Diablo III faced a very spotty release, with server issues in its early days, unsatisfactory loot management, and a truly controversial auction house.
 Blizzard did not stop working to improve their game, but the drastic changes came from Reaper of Souls, with the adventure mode, new classes, new act, the elimination of the auction and a better loot system.